agentcontest/massim_2020/docs/scenario.md

 failed_parameter | No valid integer coordinates given. failed_target | Target location is not within the agent's vision radius or outside the grid. failed_status | The agent's energy is too low.

+* `Config: match.clearSteps` - number of action required for a successful clear
+* `Config: match.clearEnergyCost` - energy cost for a clear action (subtracted when the clear actually resolves)

 ### all actions